Tales from the Green Valley

 ”programme of the year… gorgeous, cosy, informative… this series utterly beguiles… There is a genuine sense of watching history brought to life here.”
 Daily Mail

-Tales from the Green Valley was the winner of a prestigious Learning on Screen Award 2006 given by the British Universities Film & Video Council.
+Tales from the Green Valley was the winner of a prestigious Learning on Screen Award 2006 given by the British Universities Film and Video Council.

 Watch a video clip from Tales From The Green Valley BBC2, 2005.